Siicked/Test-CI-CD/Readmexd.md

-hello guys how are u doing im the penetrator 3000
+hello guys how are u doing im the penetrator 3000 version 2.0